-The City reviewed capital outlay and determined rolling stock purchases could be made during Fiscal 2022.
-In the past years many purchases were delayed and are now in need of replacing.
+The City reviewed capital outlay and determined rolling stock purchases could be made during Fiscal 2023.
+However, many of the vehicles and trucks have been backorder and are waiting to be available.

 All items will be reviewed mid-year and adjusted accordingly.